ShunkiKyoya/summarize_cluster_overlap/README.md

 Python programs for merging mixture components and summarizing their results.
 Currently, it targets the problem of the Gaussian mixtures.
+Programs for running the comparison methods are also provided.

 ## Required packages

 Required python packages are listed in `Pipfile` and `Pipfile.lock` files.
-Note that additional installments are needed for loading real datasets.
+Note that additional installments are needed for loading real datasets and running comparison methods.
-Refer to the section Real dataset for this.
+Refer to the section Real dataset and Comparison Method for them.

 ## Usage